JJ/hoborg/text/text.md

 calling it a hoborg, but just from a couple of nights ago!
 Just let me call it the way I've always done.
 You want to hear the story?
 As I was saying, you already know it has to be driven.
-On its own, he is barely able to repeatedly bump into a wall or wander aimlessly like a chicket whose head has just been bitten by a geek.
+On its own, he is barely able to repeatedly bump into a wall or wander aimlessly like a chicken whose head has just been bitten by a geek.
 Or a frog, yes, Frog-Eatin'.
 Grease was the one usually driving the mech, but he was too busy disengaging carriages from the tractor, securing them on the